altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/c-series/fabric-config-linux/ug-fabric-config-linux-agx3.md

 ## Introduction

-The HPS Baseline System Example Design configures the FPGA fabric from U-Boot.
+The HPS Baseline System Example Design (formerly known as "GSRD" or "Golden System Reference Design") configures the FPGA fabric from U-Boot.
 This Tutorial example design shows how to customize the Yocto recipes for the HPS Baseline System Example Design to configure the fabric from Linux, instead of U-Boot.

 The following modifications are done: